Chris-Johnston/PatioLightsClient/README.md

 4. Upload to the Arduino using `make`.

+5. Restart the Host program, either by rebooting the Pi, or starting the script manually.

 ### How I used NeoPixels and Serial.Read

 Both the Adafruit_NeoPixel and FastLED libraries have the same issue with Neopixels.
 Due to their unique timing, drawing the colors to them must be done with `noInterrupts()` (called internally).
 This is fine for normal use, but other operations like reading from Serial depend on interrupts to function properly.
 When drawing a small number of leds this didn't cause many issues, but when scaled up to several hundred, it did.
 I noticed that strings sent over Serial were dropping bytes and were unreliable.

+This is described in the [FastLED wiki](https://github.com/FastLED/FastLED/wiki/Interrupt-problems).

 #### My ~~hack~~ solution: